 Ask PM to enforce laws to keep vessels away from orcas

-Canadian whale-watching operators and recreational fishers continue to pursue and harass endangered southern resident killer whales, despite new laws designed to protect them.
+In 2020, Canadian whale-watching operators and recreational fishers pursued and harassed endangered southern resident killer whales, despite new laws designed to protect them.

 Only 73 of these orcas are left.
 They desperately need protection from the noise pollution and disturbance boats and marine traffic create.

-According to a recent Straitwatch report, commercial whale-watching vessels were observed breaching the 400-metre buffer required for orcas in the Salish Sea 84 times in 2020.
+According to a 2021 Straitwatch report, commercial whale-watching vessels were observed breaching buffer zones required for orcas in the Salish Sea numerous times in 2020.
 Many recreational fishing boats were also observed moving too close to the whales.

-More enforcement is needed now to ensure all boats stay at least 400 metres away from these endangered whales!
+More enforcement is needed now to ensure all boats stay at least 400 metres away from these endangered whales in Canadian waters!

 Please take a moment now to send a letter urging the prime minister to enforce existing laws to safeguard these iconic marine mammals and develop a comprehensive set of policies to protect them and the Chinook salmon they depend on for food.